Here you'll find tips and tricks to help you design with Genetic Constructor.

 - Sketch - Begin a design by sketching its intent.
 For example, a strong promoter driving a gene in a specific genetic context.

 - Import - After sketching, you can attach your genetic sequence data.
-Do this easily by importing from popular databases like NCBI and iGEM, or from your own library.
+Do this easily by importing from popular databases like NCBI and iGEM, from our shared public directory, or from your own library.

 - Create Combinatorial Libraries - Test hundreds of gene combinations in a single design by building your own libraries.